 A Pattern of Violations Notice shall be terminated if MSHA finds no “significant and substantial” (S&S) violations within 90 days of the POV Notice.
 If MSHA finds at least one S&S violation in that 90-day period, the mine will remain in POV status thereafter until an inspection of the entire mine finds no S&S violation of a mandatory health or safety standard.
-However, the Secretary retains the enforcement discretion to terminate a POV Notice at any time.

 As stated in section 104.4(b), the mine operator may request an inspection of the entire mine or portion of the mine.
 MSHA will not provide advance notice of the inspection and will determine the scope of the inspection.
 Inspections of portions of the mine that together cover the entire mine shall constitute an inspection of the entire mine for the purposes of this part.

 Mines that have received POV Notices and met the applicable requirements to terminate those notices shall be considered for further POV actions if they meet the POV criteria and may be subject to enhanced inspections.

 The preamble to section 104 (78 FR 5063) states there may be extraordinary occasions when a mine meets the POV criteria, but mitigating circumstances make a POV notice inappropriate.
 For mitigating circumstances to be considered, the mine operator will have to establish such circumstances with MSHA before the Agency issues a POV notice.
 The types of mitigating circumstances that could justify a decision to not issue a POV notice, or to postpone the issuance of a POV notice to reevaluate conditions in the mine, may include, but are not limited to, the following:

 • An approved and implemented corrective action program containing concrete, meaningful measures specifically tailored to address the repeated S&S violations accompanied by positive results in reducing S&S violations;